Back button image Home

 This retail KPI might also be referred to as an average order value, and it points to how much money a person spends on average when they make a transaction in your store or complete an online checkout.
 It’s calculated by taking the total value of your sales and dividing it by the number of transactions.

 A high average order value can mean customers are choosing pricier items or simply buying more items in a single transaction.
 This KPI is a good one to watch because it can help you determine a merchandising strategy or pricing strategy.
-If you have a brick-and-mortar, maybe you need to put more impulse buys close to the cash register to drive up your average order value or, for an online store, offer free shipping once a shopper adds a certain amount to their cart.

 3. Traffic